Identification of the theory of multidimensional orthogonal polynomials with the theory of symmetric interacting Fock spaces with finite dimensional one particle space: The multi--dimensional Favard problem

 \subsection{Statement of the multi--dimensional Favard problem}

 From Lemma \ref{from-st-to-grad} we know that the orthogonal polynomial decomposition of $\mathcal P$ with respect to a state $\varphi$ induces a decomposition of $\mathcal P$ of the form (\ref{rec-2-1}).
-Given such a decomposition, for every $n\in\mathbb N$, we can use the vector space isomorphisms $\pi_n$ defined in Lemma \ref{new-id-symm-tens} to transfer the pre--Hilbert structure of ${\cal P}_{n}$ on the symmetric tensor product space $(\mathbb C^d)^{\widehat{\otimes} n}$.
-Imposing the orthogonality of the ${\cal P}_{n}$'s one obtains a gradation preserving unitary isomorphism between $\mathcal P$, with the orthogonal polynomial gradation induced by the state $\varphi$, and a symmetric interacting Fock space structure over $\mathbb C^d$ (see Appendix \ref{App-S-IFS}).
-The converse of this statement constitutes the essence of what we call the multi--dimensional Favard problem, namely:\\ Given a symmetric interacting Fock space structure over $\mathbb C^d$ (see Lemma \ref{assignment}):
+Given such a decomposition, for every $n\in\mathbb N$, we can use the vector space isomorphisms $\pi_n$ defined in Lemma \ref{new-id-symm-tens} to transfer the pre--Hilbert structure of $\mathcal P_{n}$ on the symmetric tensor product space $(\mathbb C^d)^{\widehat{\otimes} n}$.
+Imposing the orthogonality of the $\mathcal P_{n}$'s one obtains a gradation preserving unitary isomorphism between $\mathcal P$, with the orthogonal polynomial gradation induced by the state $\varphi$, and a symmetric interacting Fock space structure over $\mathbb C^d$ (see Appendix \ref{App-S-IFS}).
+The converse of this statement is at basis of the multi--dimensional Favard problem:\\ Given a symmetric interacting Fock space structure over $\mathbb C^d$ (see section \ref{App-S-IFS} below)

-\begin{description} \item[(i)] does there exist a state $\varphi$ on $\mathcal P$ whose associated symmetric IFS is the given one? \item[(ii)] it is possible to parameterize all solutions of problem (i) and to characterize them constructively? \end{description} The second part of the present paper is devoted to the proof of the fact that both the above stated problems have a positive solution.
+\begin{description} \item[(i)] does there exist a state $\varphi$ on $\mathcal P$ whose associated symmetric IFS is the given one? \item[(ii)] it is possible to parameterize all solutions of problem (i) and to characterize them constructively? \end{description} The second part of the present paper is devoted to the solution of this problem.
 Before that, in the following section, we establish some notations and necessary conditions.